L04DB4L4NC3R/spotify-downloader/README.md

 | Check Song Download Progress | /status/song/{id}/ |
 | Check Playlist Download Progress | /status/playlist/{id}/ |
 | Check Album Download Progress | /status/album/{id}/ |

+Note that the `{id}` mentioned here is the resource ID you get from spotify (from a track, album or playlist URL).

 ## Disclaimer
 Read the [disclaimer](disclaimer.md) before using this software.